ElizaRamosD/PortfolioProjectsER/Global Covid Cases/Readme.md

-In this project we explore the Covid Cases around the world.
+# Exploration of Covid Cases around the world.

-Steps taken:
+## Steps taken:

 1. Data collected from Our World in Data
 2. Data cleaning and exploration performed using SQL/Server